alice-doc/alice-analysis-tutorial/AAT/setup/README.md

 3. The quickest way: download the .tar file that you can find attached to today’s session’s agenda and extract the files to your local hard drive

 Whichever approach you chose, the end result should be that you have stored these files on your laptop.
 One word of caution: _the path in which you store these files cannot contain spaces!
-E.g. /home/my awesome task/ will not work, use /home/my_awesome_task/_[<sup>1</sup>](#fn1).
+E.g. /home/my awesome task/ will not work, use /home/my_awesome_task/
+.

+# A first look at your task

+As a start, just take a look at code that makes up the task.
+You should see the files that were also covered in the first part of the talk:

+*   AliAnalysisTaskMyTask.cxx

+*   AliAnalysisTaskMyTask.h

+*   AddMyTask.C

+*   runAnalysis.C

+Try to find where all the code snippets that were shown during the presentation fit in, and wonder if you can answer the following questions

+*   which function is called for each event?

+*   where are the output histogram defined?

+*   where are the output histogram filled?

+Remember, that for now, the name ‘AliAnalysisTaskMyTask’ doesn’t sound so bad, but when you develop a task ‘in real life’, make sure to give it a meaningful name, that explains what the task is aimed at.

 # Get the data

 To run this task, you will also need to download an input file **AliAOD.root**, which contains some actual reconstructed collisions.
-We will be looking at Pb-Pb data that was taken in 2010.
+We will be looking at Pb-Pb data that was taken in 2015.

 ## Source your environment
 We will get the data form the ALICE file catalogue, so first, we need to make sure that we can access that.
 Load your ALICE environment like Dario has showed you yesterday, e.g. by doing